jortal/ICS415-Final-Project/README.md

 Certain links appear in the navbar according to what type of user has logged in.

 The website is designed to be responsive.
-Twitter Bootstrap was used to make this possible.